ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/06-abstract-data-types.md

 the same value.
 Recall the interface for maps from [the course API](#all-adts-used-in-this-book):

-    interface Map extends Iterable:
-        put(key, value)   // Sets the value of the given key.
-Returns the previous value, or nothing. get(key)          // Returns the value associated with the given key, or nothing if the key is not there. remove(key)       // Removes and returns the value associated with the given key, or nothing if there is no key. containsKey(key)  // Returns true if the key has an associated value. isEmpty()         // Returns true if there are no keys. size()            // Returns the number of keys (i.e., the number of key/value pairs).
+    interface Map of K to V extends Collection of K: put(key: K, value: V)        // Sets the value of the given key. get(key: K) -> V             // Returns the value associated with the given key, or `null` if the key is not there. remove(key: K)               // Removes the value associated with the given key. containsKey(key: K) -> Bool  // Returns true if the key has an associated value.

+Note that maps depend on two different types, the keys `K` and the values `V`.
+These types can be the same or different, depending on the needs of your application.

 ::: topic
 ##### Example: Database lookup {-}